416 Ilam Road, Fendalton, Christchurch 8052

 Osteopaths employ a wide range of techniques to treat running injuries effectively.
 During your consultation, an Osteopath may utilise the following approaches:

-• Biomechanical And Functional Movement Analysis.
-Effectively this means carrying out an assessment of your gait – both walking and running.
-This assessment of the way you move will include analysing the back, hips, knees and feet and how they are affected while you run.
+• Biomechanical and Functional Movement Analysis.
+Effectively, this means carrying out an assessment of your gait—both walking and running.
+This assessment of the way you move will include analysing the back, hips, knees, and feet and how they are affected while you run.

 • Soft-Tissue Massage.
 This process focuses on increasing blood flow and releasing and relaxing muscles through deep-pressure massaging and trigger point therapy.